TerroR75/top-project12-battleship/README.md

 ![Preview_1](#)
 ![alt text](#)

+## What I learned so far

+- Lots of connections between JS and HTML
+- More webpack
+- Some Babel and Sass
+- More logic and algorithms

 ## Features

 - Random ship placement (horizontally and vertically)
 - Ship sunking
 - Gameboard registering hits

 ## To do

 - Working game loop
 - AI
 - Better ships visuals (?)